junxit/us-congress-bills-112/bill.md

   - **(1)** in paragraph (1), by striking “of paragraph (2) of this subsection” and inserting “of section 3515 of title 31”;
   - **(2)** in paragraph (1), by striking “(1)”; and
   - **(3)** by striking paragraph (2).
 - **(h)** *Senate Preservation Fund audits* Section 3(c)(6) of the Legislative Branch Appropriations Act, 2004 (2 U.S.C.
-2108(c)(6)) is amended by striking “annual audits of the Senate Preservation Fund” and inserting “periodic audits of the Senate Preservation Fund, which shall be conducted at least once every 3 years, unless the Chairman or the Ranking Member of the Committee on Rules and Administration of the Senate requests that an audit be conducted at an earlier date,”.
+2108(c)(6)) is amended by striking “annual audits of the Senate Preservation Fund” and inserting “periodic audits of the Senate Preservation Fund, which shall be conducted at least once every 3 years, unless the Chairman or the Ranking Member of the Committee on Rules and Administration of the Senate or the Secretary of the Senate requests that an audit be conducted at an earlier date,”.